engteam14/website2/markdowns/Change Report.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | R12 | Product | AI not being as advanced as it could be | The AI is either too good or bad.
 Making the gameplay worse for the user. | not currently happening | M | L | Fake AI via scripted interaction | Alexander |

-was removed because we have removed the A* algorithm and simplified the AI for the game, furthermore an advanced and genuine AI system is not a requirement for the project.
+This was removed because we have removed the A* algorithm and simplified the AI for the game, furthermore an advanced and genuine AI system is not a requirement for the project.

 Updated the risk owners to be members of our team rather than the previous team to ensure all risks are watched by members of the current team.